Formware B.V.

 The graphics settings are available if you would like to optimize performance further.
 Mesh detail determines with how much detail supports are generated.
 Anti aliasing gives you smooth edges in your 3d view at the cost of more memory usages on the GPU.
 For points we have a special shader to smooth them which can be turned of for compatibility older GPU's.

+The machines page gives you an overview of your current loaded machines.
 If you have 'check for updates' enabled the software will automatically check if there are updates for machines.
 If you haven't you can manually check for updates with the 'Check for updates' button.
 The software will try to connect to our machine portal and compare your machines to the latest versions.
 When there are updates found it will highlight your machines with an 'update' label.
+You can choose to update your machine by selecting them and then pressing the 'update selected' button.
+This will overwrite current settings.
+Alternatively if you would like to keep your machine's settings you can add the updated machine as a new machine.

 Further more this panel allows you to add a new machine, copy machines, import/export (.xml), make a machine default or edit the machine.
 To edit a machine double click or, press the machine in the treeview on the left or click the edit button.